United States • mimifriends.com

 Joseph joined Watsi on May 18th, 2017.
-Five years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Joseph's most recent donation traveled 8,600 miles to support Da, a 64-year-old woman from Thailand, to fund a surgery to help her walk again.
+Six years ago, Joseph joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Joseph's most recent donation traveled 8,500 miles to support Britney, a 7-year-old girl from Kenya, to fund angular deformity correction.

 Joseph has funded healthcare for 73 patients in 11 countries.